IBM/mas-tas-appconnect-flows/README.md

     5. Save the End Point

-### 8. Link the Publish Channels & Enterprise Services to the PLUSTTRIRIGA External System
+### 8. Link the Publish Channels & Enterprise Services to the PLUSITRIRIGA External System

-  - On the External Systems page, search and select PLUSTTRIRIGA.
+  - On the External Systems page, search and select PLUSITRIRIGA.
 Switch over to the Publish Channels tab.
 One at a time, click New Row and select the Publish Channel for the just created integrations.
 Make sure the Publish Channel name matches the End Point and it is Enabled like the below image:

  <img src="/Pics/Link-Publish-Channel.png">